gnilk/testrunner/README.md

 Heavy GOLANG inspired unit test framework for C/C++.
 Currently works on macOS with experimental support for Windows x86/x64.

+# Building
+You need CMake and GCC/Clang or Visual Studio (Windows).
+Tested with Visual Studio 17 and 19.
+The Windows version can be built in a 32 or 64 bit mode.
+Do note that the 32 bit don't support 64 bit DLL's and vice verse.

+1) Clone repository 'git clone https://github.com/gnilk/testrunner.git'
+2) Create build directory (mkdir build)
+3) Enter build directory (cd build)
+4) Run cmake 'cmake ..'
+5) Run 'make' or 'msbuild ALL_BUILD.vcxproj'

+## Windows
+Launch a 'Developer Command Prompt' from your Visual Studio installation.
+To build release version: 'msbuild ALL_BUILD.vcxproj -p:Configuration=Release'.
+The default will build 64bit with Visual Studio 2019 and 32bit with Visual Studio 2017.

+As Windows don't have a default place to store 3rd party include files you need to copy the 'testinterface.h' file somewhere common on your environment.
+You want to include this file in your unit tests (note: It's optional).

+## Apple macOS
+Just run 'make; make install'.
+The binary (trun) will be installed in /usr/local/bin and the testinterface.h in /usr/local/include.

+# Usage

 ## Basics
 The runner looks for exported functions within dynamic libraries.
 The exported function must match the following pattern: